-Further to a message sent to all members, the Charlton Society has invited members to share images of what they have been up during lockdown.
+Further to the message sent to all members, the Charlton Society invited all members to share images of what they have been up during lockdown.

 We also have some lockdown images from Chair, Carol Kenna to share; from enjoying a lazy sunny day in the park, purchasing plants from the successful Charlton Community Gardens plant sale in June, a reminder that rubbish is everyone’s responsibility, weeding the raised beds in Charlton Village as part of SOVAP project, and enjoying a picnic in the garden with the grandchildren.

 We have also heard from another member, Carol Hayward, who has been keeping busy in the garden and painting.
 The still life paintings include bread that has been delivered by her neighbour, the flowers were from Carol’s garden and the Village Co-op, and the fruit is from the Village greengrocer.

 Another Committee member, Ruth Dodson, has sent in some images, having spent a lot of lockdown trying to tidy up a previously rather overgrown garden, purchasing bright garden furniture and making friends with a resident fox (just visible!), plus help weed the raised beds in Charlton Village with Carol and Roden.

 Additionally we have had a lovely message from member Rosemary Heath, who has been sharing lockdown with her cat, although we do not have images: